Summer 2016 Internships

 SWG Interns work with archivists and learn the multiple facets of archival work in Smith’s internationally recognized repository of women’s history sources.
-The intern will learn how manuscript collections are acquired and prepared for research, the basics of organizing and describing collections and she may write about a particular collection for the SSC newsletter or help prepare an exhibit.
+The intern will learn how manuscript collections are acquired and prepared for research and the basics of organizing, describing, and preserving collections.
 A SWG Internship counts as one of the required practical experiences for fulfilling the Archives Concentration.

 Applicants must be SWG major or minor with an interest and aptitude for work in an archives or manuscripts collection, or related career in women’s studies scholarship or public history organizations.
 Good research skills and attention to detail.
 It is not necessary for applicants to be eligible for work-study.

 ***Applicants for the summer internship must be rising sophomores, juniors, or seniors, still enrolled in Smith College in September 2016. ****

 To apply: Send a resume and a cover letter to Maida Goodwin at email@example.com